 When it comes to property tax appeals and condemnation work, our firm is a leading source of legal advice for Fairfield County and beyond.

 Based in Stamford, Connecticut, Cacace, Tusch & Santagata is recognized as one of the leading sources of representation for property valuation in the state of Connecticut.
-With two partners, Michael Cacace and Nicholas Vitti, who have been litigating real estate tax appeals and condemnation appeals for over 20 years, our firm is trusted by property owners throughout Connecticut for its ability to successfully pursue valuation disputes.
+Our Attorneys have been litigating real estate tax appeals and condemnation appeals for over 30 years, and our firm is trusted by property owners throughout Connecticut for its ability to successfully pursue valuation disputes.

 Do you have property that has been overassessed for municipal real estate taxes?